uit-cosmo/velocity-estimation/docs/index.rst

 With this in mind, we can roughly divide the algorithm in the following steps:

 1. For each pixel :math:`P` in the dataset:
-2. Find all horizontal and vertical neighbours of :math:`P` satisfying some user-defined :ref:`velocity_estimation-neighbour_selection`}.
+2. Find all horizontal and vertical neighbours of :math:`P` satisfying some user-defined :ref:`velocity_estimation-neighbour_selection`.
 3. For each combination of [:math:`P` + one horizontal neighbour + one vertical neighbour]:
     1. Estimate the time delays, :math:`\widehat{\tau}_x` and :math:`\widehat{\tau}_y`, between the signal measured at :math:`P` and each auxiliary points with some user-defined :ref:`EstimationOptions`.
     2. It the time delay estimation succeeds, estimate the velocity components following a user defined velocity estimation option.